awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-athena-namedquery.md

 # AWS::Athena::NamedQuery<a name="aws-resource-athena-namedquery"></a>

-The AWS::Athena::NamedQuery resource specifies an Amazon Athena query, where `QueryString` is the list of SQL query statements that comprise the query\.
-For more information, see [CreateNamedQuery](https://docs.aws.amazon.com/athena/latest/APIReference/API_CreateNamedQuery.html) in the *Amazon Athena API Reference*\.
+The `AWS::Athena::NamedQuery` resource specifies an Amazon Athena saved query, where `QueryString` is the list of SQL query statements that comprise the query\.

+**Note**
+The `AWS::Athena::NamedQuery` resource creates a named query in the primary workgroup\.
+To create a named query in a different workgroup, use the [CreateNamedQuery](https://docs.aws.amazon.com/athena/latest/APIReference/API_CreateNamedQuery.html) API operation and specify a workgroup in the `WorkGroup` parameter, or use the [create\-named\-query](https://docs.aws.amazon.com/cli/latest/reference/athena/create-named-query.html) AWS CLI command and specify a workgroup in the `--work-group` option\.

 ## Syntax<a name="aws-resource-athena-namedquery-syntax"></a>